Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-publish.md

 $ yarn publish --registry=https://«proget-url»/npm/internal-npm/
 ```

-Your package should then be uploaded to your `internal-npm` feed:
+Your package should then be uploaded to your `internal-npm` feed.

 ![](/resources/docs/proget-npm-internal-uploaded.png){height="" width="50%"}